 Through the teacher training period, Sibelius Academy teacher trainees learn to plan and evaluate their teaching and to develop their pedagogical and interactive skills.
 They will also become experts in the technicalities and artistic features of their instruments’ repertoires or of their main subject.

 Practice pupils do not complete level performances automatically.
-If need arises, performance examinations may be organised.
-You can request to receive a certificate for your study as a practice pupil.
+If need arises, performance examinations may be organized with an extra cost.
+You can request to receive a certificate for your studies as a practice pupil.